 $249 + free shipping within the continental USA.

-For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, or for those that want the highest gain levels possible, we now offer a hot switch to increase the gain in the Hot Mod V2 even further.
+For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, or for those that want the highest gain levels possible, we now offer a Hot Switch option to increase the gain in the Hot Mod V2 even further.
 Why?
 We wanted to offer this to folks who may be starting with a factory Marshall non-master volume amps which do NOT use a cascaded preamp gain stage like the 2203/2204 amplifiers.
-So now you can click the hot switch to the up position to get an additional gain boost perfectly tuned for the 1959/1987 amps.
+So now you can click the hot switch to the UP position to get an additional gain boost perfectly tuned for the 1959/1987 amps.
 Some folks like the increased gain in a 2203/2204 circuit as well (see Jeremy Von Epp’s video demo).
-Then click down for standard Hot Mod V2 setting.
+Then click DOWN for standard Hot Mod V2 setting.
 This model adds additional circuitry for a $30 upcharge and is available for a total of $249 (includes free shipping within the US).
 Use of a pre-or post-phase inverter master volume or attenuator for your factory non-master volume Marshall is still recommended.

 Hot Mod V2 RI for 2203X & 2203ZW

 Marshall did an odd thing when they reissued the legendary JCM 800 2203x and JCM 800 Zakk Wylde 2203zw signature amplifiers.
 Somehow, Marshall decided not to follow the original schematic and they reversed the cathode follower stage wiring in the V2 position.
 So choose this option and we’ll wire and build a HMv2 specifically designed accordingly for these two amps.
-The bottom plate will identify this model as “RI” for use in these reissue JCM 800 series amps only.
+The bottom plate will identify this model as “RI” for use in these reissue series amps only.